backtrace-labs/backtrace-morgue/README.md

 ### Managing connections

-Managing connections requires an universe to be specified.
+Managing connections requires a universe to be specified.
-If it is not set via config or login, specify it by `--universe`.
+If it is not set via config or login, specify it with `--universe`.

 #### List connections